BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/variables.md

 // => undefined

 let coolNumber = coolNumber + 2;
-// => SyntaxError: Identifier 'x' has already been declared
+// => SyntaxError: Identifier 'coolNumber' has already been declared

 coolNumber = coolNumber + 2; // <= no "let", "const", or "var" this time
 // => 3